Can Breast Implants Cause Lymphoma?

 What Is The Risk?

-Approximately 250 patients have been identified so far, but this is out of millions of breast implant patients.
-How can you know whether you might have this complication?
+Experts have identified approximately 250 patients so far, but this is out of millions of breast implant patients.
+How can you know whether you might have this lymphoma complication?
 Typically, one of your breasts will spontaneously swell up without any cause.

-If you experience unilateral breast enlargement (one sided breast swelling), you should see your surgeon immediately.
-Your surgeon will do an examination and then order an ultrasound guided tap of the fluid surrounding your implant that.
-The fluid will be sent out for testing to rule out lymphoma.
-While it is absolutely necessary for all breast swelling or lumps to be evaluated by a doctor, in most cases they turn out to be non-threatening in nature and can be treated effectively.
+If you experience unilateral breast enlargement (one-sided breast swelling), you should see your surgeon immediately.
+Your surgeon will do an examination and then order an ultrasound-guided tap of the fluid surrounding your implant that.
+Next, they will send out the fluid for testing to rule out lymphoma.
+While it is absolutely necessary for doctors to evaluate all breast swelling or lumps, in most cases they turn out to be non-threatening in nature and experts can treat them effectively.
 If lymphoma is, in fact, diagnosed early treatment can result in a complete cure.

-Treatment simply requires removal of the implant as well as removal of the capsule, or natural scar tissue that forms around the implant.
+Treatment of lymphoma simply requires removal of the implant as well as the removal of the capsule, or natural scar tissue that forms around the implant.
 The capsule may appear thickened as in the picture to the right.

-Remember, breast care requires routine self examination and annual follow-up with your surgeon in order to enjoy lifelong enhanced breast shape and augmented size.
-Patients are also encouraged to consider smooth-shelled silicone breast implants instead of textured implants, as the smooth shell tends to avoid this complication.
+Remember, breast care requires routine self-examination and annual follow-up with your surgeon in order to enjoy lifelong enhanced breast shape and augmented size.
+We encourage patients to consider smooth-shelled silicone breast implants instead of textured implants, as the smooth shell tends to avoid this lymphoma complication.